besthor/difficult_system_engineering_projects_guides/SSH/complete-project_guide.md

 `ssh-add ~/.ssh/school`

-## PLEASE REPLACE THE IP ADDRESS BELOW WITH YOUR OWN IP ADDRESS
+PLEASE REPLACE THE IP ADDRESS BELOW WITH YOUR OWN IP ADDRESS

 `ssh ubuntu@54.208.69.207`

-# PLEASE NOTE:
+NOTE:
 IF YOUR SERVER SAYS "PERMISSION DENIED",PLEASE DON'T FORCE THINGS THERE'S PROBABLY SOMETHING  WRONG WITH THE PUBLIC KEY YOU PASTED ON YOUR INTRANET PROFILE